coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 * "rake brakeman" - runs Brakeman, which is a static source code analyzer to look for Ruby on Rails security vulnerabilities

+We externally use OWASP ZAP to try to detect other security problems;
+you are encouraged to use web application scanners to find and fix problems too.